KnollFrank/CarND-PID-Control-Project/reflection.md

 TODO:
 - Student discusses how they chose the final hyperparameters (P, I, D coefficients).
 This could be have been done through manual tuning, twiddle, SGD, or something else, or a combination!

-The final hyperparameters were chosen through manual tuning.
-The Tuning section of the document [PID Without a PhD](https://www.wescottdesign.com/articles/pid/pidWithoutAPhd.pdf) by Tim Wescott describes a manual method for tuning the hyperparameters of a PID controller:
+The Tuning section of the document [PID Without a PhD](https://www.wescottdesign.com/articles/pid/pidWithoutAPhd.pdf) by Tim Wescott describes a method for manually tuning the hyperparameters of a PID controller which can be expressed in pseudo code like this:

 ```
 function find_param_where_system_just_breaks_into_oscillation(param):